Tuesday, June 28, 2022 · 0 min read

 Learn more about signal conditioning:

-Sometimes also referred to as galvanic isolation, electrical isolation is the separation of a circuit from other sources of electrical potentials.
+Sometimes also referred to as galvanic isolation, electrical isolation is the separation of a circuit from other sources of electrical potential.
 This is especially important with measuring systems because most signals exist at relatively low levels, and external electrical potentials can influence the signal quality greatly, resulting in wrong readings.
 Interfering potentials can be both AC and DC in nature.

 For example, when a sensor is placed directly on an article under test, (e.g. a power supply) which has potential above ground (i.e., not at 0V), this can impose a DC offset on the signal of hundreds of volts.
 Electrical interference or noise can also take the form of AC signals created by other electrical components in the signal path or in the environment around the test.
 For example, fluorescent lights in the room can radiate 400Hz which can be picked up by very sensitive sensors.